The CRISPR Baby Scandal Gets Worse by the Day

 At least two of the three mutations that He introduced into Nana and Lulu’s genomes are substantial changes that could alter how CCR5 works.
 Typically, scientists would introduce the same mutations into mice or other lab animals to see what would happen.
 If they felt reassured enough to move into human patients, they could recruit patients with HIV, take out some immune cells, introduce the new CCR5 mutations, transplant the cells back, and monitor the volunteers to see if they’re healthy.
 “That could take months or years, but to do anything less would be cutting corners,” Ryder says.

-But He appears to have leapfrogged over all of those basic checks, and implanted the edited embryos into a woman.
+But He appears to have leapfrogged over all of those basic checks and implanted the edited embryos into a woman.
 “The children are test subjects for variants that haven’t been vetted in animals,” Ryder says.
 What’s shocking about this “is the blatant disregard of all the rules and conventions we have in place for how one should approach any proposed intervention,” said Leonid Kruglyak, a geneticist at the University of California at Los Angeles, on Twitter.

 4. There were problems with informed consent.

-The consent document that he used describes CRISPR and gene editing, but does so in heavily technical language.
-He has said his patients were “very well educated” and already knowledgeable about gene-editing technology.
+The consent document that he used describes CRISPR and gene editing, but it does so in heavily technical language.
+He has said that his patients were “very well educated” and already knowledgeable about gene-editing technology.
 But according to a news report from the Chinese magazine Sanlian Life Week (which has since been removed, but not before a digital copy was saved and translated), one of the people who dropped out of the experiment had only a high-school understanding of biology, and only heard the term “gene editing” when news stories about He’s experiment broke.
-The man claimed that he was not informed about the risks of off-target effects, or that gene editing was a prohibited and ethically controversial technology.
+The man claimed that he was not informed about the risks of off-target effects, or about the fact that gene editing was a prohibited and ethically controversial technology.

 Also, the consent form “is not a consent form,” says Kelly Hills, a bioethicist at Rogue Bioethics.
 “It’s a business form, of the kind that a company might use when subcontracting.”
-For example, the section about possible risks says nothing about any negative consequences of deactivating CCR5, and is instead more focus on absolving He’s team of legal responsibility for problems arising from the procedure.
+For example, the section about possible risks says nothing about any negative consequences of deactivating CCR5, and is instead more focused on absolving He’s team of legal responsibility for problems arising from the procedure.
 The form also gives He’s team rights to use photos of the babies in magazines, calendars, billboards, propaganda, product packaging, and posters in cars and elevators.

 5. He operated under a cloak of secrecy …